This site requires a more recent version of Adobe Flash Player to function properly.

 Hepatitis C ramp up exceeds expectations

 - Bristol-Myers Squibb Virology Drugs Revenue: Considering that Bristol-Myers Squibb's key anti-viral drugs such as Baraclude, Reyataz and Sustiva will witness sales loss due to patent expiry, much of the company's hope rides on ramp up of its Hepatitis C drugs, especially Daklinza.
-We currently forecast the company's virology drugs revenue to decline slightly in the long run.
-This is despite our estimate that the Hepatitis C franchise will bring in nearly $4.1 billion in annual revenue by the end of our forecast period.
+We currently forecast the company's virology drugs revenue to decline in the long run.
+This is despite our estimate that the Hepatitis C franchise will bring in nearly $3.1 billion in annual revenue by the end of our forecast period.
+The franchise is facing stiff competition from Gilead Sciences Epclusa.
 However, considering that the market is growing Daklinza has some advantages, our estimates could turn out to be conservative.
 If the franchise adds additional $1.5-$2 billion in annual sales by the end of our forecast period, there could be nearly 10% upside to our price estimate for Bristol-Myers Squibb.

 Bristol-Myers Squibb is a biopharmaceutical company that discovers, develops and sells pharmaceutical products globally.